Why Did VMware Buy VeloCloud?

 The result is a network that delivers all the promise of SD-WAN but with a dedicated undercarriage that makes it possible to support the SLAs required by your business-critical applications.

 A recent test compared the results of global application response time over the Internet versus a private network.
-In this experiment, it took about 1.185 seconds to transfer a 100KB test load from Dallas to Dubai over the Internet and only 0.375 seconds using a private network, such as Aryaka’s Global SD-WAN.
-The difference between London and Dubai was even more pronounced: 4.24 seconds using the Internet and only 0.19 seconds using Aryaka Global SD-WAN.
+In this experiment, it took about 1.185 seconds to transfer a 100KB test load from Dallas to Dubai over the Internet and only 0.375 seconds using a private network, such as Aryaka’s Fully-Managed Cloud-First WAN.
+The difference between London and Dubai was even more pronounced: 4.24 seconds using the Internet and only 0.19 seconds using Aryaka’s Cloud-First WAN.

-Though VMware has acquired Velocloud, it is safe to assume the evolving SD-WAN market will continue to see its share of consolidation.
+Though VMware has acquired Velocloud Networks, Inc., it is safe to assume the evolving SD-WAN market will continue to see its share of consolidation.
 With many SD-WAN players focused on virtualizing the edge, keep in mind that virtualizing the middle mile is harder to do and where the biggest business advantage lies.